Ecramer7/MachaCar_Statistical_Analysis/README.md

 The slope of the line never reaches zero.
 There are several non-zero coefficient values indicated by the data below.

--Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 Yes, fairly well.
 The r-squared value indicated that about 71% of MPG predictions fit this model.